Friends of Brightwood Park

 • Shop

-Friends of Brightwood Park organized six clean up days in September and October.
-Over 300 hours of volunteer work has resulted in a much cleaner and more beautiful park.
-Additionally, teams worked on clearing invasive species out, making way for native plants to reassert themselves.
+Friends of Brightwood Park has organized and collaborated with the Westfield Green Team on numerous clean up days to address trash dumped in the park many years ago.
+Hundreds of hours of volunteer work have resulted in a much cleaner and more beautiful park.
+Additionally, teams continue to work on clearing invasive species out, making way for native plants to reassert themselves.
 In the most dramatic example, clearing the Japanese Knotweed from the parking area made it possible to see the lake.
+We hope you can join us for the future of our nature preserve!

 Friends of Brightwood turned out in full force to tackle the trash field on the southwest section of the park.